-The first Dynasty Warriors game released in 1997 for the PlayStation and was a one on one fighting game that was similar at the time to Soul Blade, the first game in the Soul Calibur franchise.
+The first Dynasty Warriors game was released in 1997 for the PlayStation and was a one-on-one fighting game that was similar at the time to Soul Blade, the first game in the Soul Calibur franchise.
 Like the Soul Blade series, all combat was also weapon-based, allowing players to not only attack their opponents, but if you can recognize your opponent's movements, you can parry and leave your enemy open for an attack of your own.

 It's not just the original Romance of the Three Kingdoms that Dynasty Warriors' famous Musou mode has changed, though.
 Through a number of franchised spin-offs, Koei Tecmo has given players new ways to experience the worlds of characters that they have spent their whole life with, such as Link and The Legend of Zelda or Monkey D. Luffy of the One Piece series.
 This trend is continuing even now with the release of Berserk and the Band of the Hawk and the coming Fire Emblem Warriors as more and more companies license out their characters instead of attempting to imitate Koei Tecmo's style.
 The most recent release for Dynasty Warriors has been a return to its roots of inspiration in Dynasty Warriors: Godseekers, a tactics game for PlayStation Vita and PlayStation 4.

-Is it strange to thing that Dynasty Warriors has been out for 20 years?
+Is it strange to think that Dynasty Warriors has been out for 20 years?
 What is your favorite Warriors game?
 Are there any series you'd like to see adapted for it?